oss-review-toolkit/ort/docs/config-file-ort-yml.md

 For example, Maven provides the scopes `compile`, `provided`, and `test`, while NPM scopes are `dependencies` and `devDependencies`.

-You can use regular expresssions for `pattern` to match the scopes to exclude.
+You can use regular expressions for `pattern` to match the scopes to exclude.
 This can be useful, for example, with Gradle, which creates a relatively large number of scopes (internally Gradle calls them `configurations`).